Deepakdanger/private-events/README.md

 # Private event
-This project allows users to view, create, or attend events.
-The full description of the project can be found here [here](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/associations).
+This project allows users to view, create, delete, or attend events.
+The main focus in this project is Active Records and Associations.
+The full description of this project can be found here. [here](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/associations).

 ## Built with
 - Ruby on Rails